1) Hi, I have questions that are not answered below, can I text the owners of the house?

 Will someone be at the airport to help transport luggage?
 I know you are in walking distance but we will be bringing scuba equipment as well as our clothing.
 Also, how easy is it to rent a car once there.
 I cannot find any cars online to rent in Matei.
 Also, we would be interested in having grilled lobster at tramonto restaurant and we are supposed to book the day before, can this be done through you?
 You also mentioned your caretaker can make a nice fiji dinner?
 Can I get details on this?

-Answers?
-Our caretaker will meet you on the runway and help transport all luggage, our taxi driver will arrive to help transport heavier luggage by vehicle, as long as we schedule this in advance.
-Taxi rides are a call away and its cheap to go all over the place.
+Answer: Our caretaker will meet you on the runway and help transport all luggage, our taxi driver will arrive to help transport heavier luggage by vehicle, as long as we schedule this in advance.
+Taxi rides are a call away and its inexpensive to go all over the place.
 You could also rent a car if you like.
 Our caretaker can handle your request for reservations to restaurants, just reach out to us with your schedule so she can get this taken care of for you.
 Our caretaker is also a wonderful cook!
 You can request meals from her as well.
 She can provide a wonderful meal, or a full Love spread if you want to go all out.
 Traditional Fiji Lovo dinner takes days to prepare.
 Prices very for couples or large groups.

 Please request days in advance.